 We risk poisoning our relationships not only with our mates but with everyone else around us if we see only that they have kids and we don’t.
 Try to see beyond that.
 Why do we love these people?
 How would we feel if we lost them?

 Examine your lives.
 Acknowledge what you are probably not going to do.
 One of the childless women I interviewed for my book said she looked at having children like a lot of other things she had never done and probably never would.
 She would not be a published author, would not live in Paris, would not be a concert pianist, would not be rich, tall or thin.
 But she loved the life she had.

 If there’s something you really feel you must do, then do it.
 If it means finding another mate or adopting a child instead of giving birth, just do it.
 But if you are not willing or able to take these steps, look at what else you can do.
 You probably have more choices than most because you are not tied down with children.
 The “childfree” crowd sees that as a good thing.

 Make a list of everything that you CAN do, that you get to do, that God gave you the opportunity to do.
 Now use that list to design your own Plan B.

 In future posts, we’ll talk about rituals to let go of childless grief and places to find support from people who understand.
-Meanwhile if you haven’t read Rocking the Life Unexpected: 12 Weeks to Your Plan B for a Meaningful and Fulfiling Life Without Children, do yourself a favor and read it.
+Meanwhile if you haven’t read Living the Life Unexpected: 12 Weeks to Your Plan B for a Meaningful and Fulfiling Future Without Children, do yourself a favor and read it.
 Jody will take you through the steps toward starting to not only survive but enjoy the life you have.